Septaholic/personalwebsite/README.md

 # My personal website
-With the help of daisyUI
+With the help of daisyUi